What are some questions I can ask my doctor about basal and squamous cell skin cancer?

 - Can you explain the different types of skin cancer?

-- Has the cancer spread beneath my skin?
+- Has the cancer grown deep into the skin?
 Has it spread to lymph nodes or to other organs?

 - How much experience do you have treating this type of cancer?